ibm-cloud-docs/Cloudant/offerings/responsibilities.md

 |----------|-----------------------|--------|
 |HA/DR (cross-region)|  | Customer is responsible for creating more {{site.data.keyword.cloudant_short_notm}} instances in separate regions and configuring replications to achieve the cross-region HA/DR architecture they want.
 See [Configuring {{site.data.keyword.cloudant_short_notm}} for cross-region disaster recovery](/docs/Cloudant?topic=Cloudant-configuring-ibm-cloudant-for-cross-region-disaster-recovery) for more details.  |
 {: summary="The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
-{: caption="Table 4.
-Responsibilities for disaster recovery" caption-side="top"}
+{: caption="Responsibilities for disaster recovery" caption-side="top"}